search ]

 Conclusion

 Variables and constants are fundamental to programming in JavaScript.
-Understanding the differences between var, let, and const, as well as their scope, is crucial for writing clean and efficient code.
+Understanding the differences between var, let, and const, as well as their scope and hoisting behavior, is crucial for writing clean and efficient code.

 Leave a Comment